Maud Joynt

-Maud Joynt (7 March 1868 – 24 July 1940) was an Irish Celtic scholar and linguist.
+Maud Joynt (7 March 1868 – 24 July 1940) was an Irish Celtologist, linguist and teacher.

 Early life and education

-Maud Joynt was born on 7 March 1868 at Woodberry House, County Roscommon.
-She was the daughter of the brigade surgeon in the Bombay army, Christopher Joynt and Lily Anna Joynt (née Holton).
-She was the second daughter of the family's six sons and four daughters.
-Joynt spent part of her childhood in India, with some sources stating she was born there.
+Maud Anna Evens Joynt was born on 7 March 1868 at Woodberry House in Athlone, County Roscommon to Christopher Joynt and Lily Anna Joynt (née Holton).
+Joynt's father was a brigade surgeon in the Bombay army, and was later appointed Deputy Surgeon-General of the British Indian Army.
+Joynt was one of 10 siblings, and was the paternal cousin of the engineer and Irish-language enthusiast Earnán De Siúnta (né Ernest Edwin Joynt; 1874–1949).

+Joynt spent part of her childhood in India.
 By the age of five, Joynt had been taught a small amount of Greek by her father.
 She attended a private school in Bray, County Wicklow in 1881, going on to attend Alexandra College from 1882.
 She attained first place in both grades of the intermediate examinations of 1883–4.
 Joynt entered the Royal University of Ireland (RUI) in 1886 and went on to graduate with first-class honours in modern literature, a Bachelor of Arts in 1889 followed by a Master of Arts in 1890.